Modern Man’s Pen

 Let me start by saying that having a great pen neither makes the writing great nor legible.
 That said, that wonderful writing instruments seem to be more of a collectible item than essential seems a shame.

-The great pen has unfortunately taken a beating from time, both on the technology front as well as the fashion front.
+The great pen has unfortunately taken a beating over time, both on the technology front as well as the fashion front.
 Granted, with computers, smartphones, and tablets to capture whatever it is we need to note, it would seem that the necessity for pens has certainly diminished.
-Today, we are just as likely to sign for a purchase with our finger than an actual ink carrying instrument.
+Today, we are just as likely to sign for a purchase with our finger than an actual ink-carrying instrument.

 Men’s fashion has not exactly been any kinder.
 With most work environments going even more casual, even on their non-casual Monday through Thursday, work-at-home/remotely, and just the general decline of men wearing jackets—a moment of silence for yet another sad tragedy—in general, men are simply less inclined to even think to carry a pen.